marq24/ha-fordpass/README.md

 4. Watch the developer tools Network-tab till you see the `?code=` request (this request will fail, but it's not important)
 5. Copy the full `Request-URL` from this `?code=` request from the browser's developer tools and paste it in the HA integration setup Token field [you must copy the complete URL - so ist must start with `fordapp://userauthorized/?code= ... `]

-More details (how to deal with the browser developer tools) to obtain your token can be found in the [docs](./doc/OBTAINING_TOKEN.md).
+More details (how to deal with the browser developer tools) to get your token can be found in the [additional 'obtaining token document'](./doc/OBTAINING_TOKEN.md).

 ## Usage with EVCC